 The following exercises, when performed properly, can assist in your recovery from Plantar Fasciitis and help minimize future problems.
 These exercises should be performed slowly and within a relatively comfortable range.
 Maintain good posture and breathe naturally.
 Do not hold your breath.
 Stop any exercises that cause pain or radiating symptoms.
 Make sure to rest between repetitions.

 - Racquetball Plantar Fascia Stretch – While seated, roll your foot back and forth over a racquetball on the floor.
 You can substitute a frozen water bottle, golf ball, lacrosse ball, or other round object.

 - Standing Calf Stretch – Stand with the ball of your feet on the edge of a step, using a handrail for stability.
 Slowly lower your heels until you feel a stretch in your calves, and gradually increase this stretch over a period of one minute.
 For a more intense stretch, perform activity on one foot.

 - Plantar Fascia Stretch – Sit in a figure-4 position and pull your big toe back for 10 seconds.
 Apply a firm massage pressure while stretching from your toe to your heel.

 - Vele’s – Stand near a wall for stability with your feet shoulder width apart.
 Keeping your body straight, bend at the ankles to shift your weight forward onto your toes until your heels are about to lift off the floor.
 Return to the start position.

 I hope you found this information helpful!
-Look for my articles in future issues of Serving Up the News, and for more information on how to take control of your health, follow me on all social media @giljumchiro.
+For more information on how to take control of your health, follow me on all social media @giljumchiro.